Sedona

 I’ve developed a newfound appreciation for state national parks after my recent trip to Sedona, Arizona.
 When a friend and I started planning our next getaway, Sedona quickly made the shortlist.
 I invested in proper hiking boots to make sure I was ready for whatever the trails had in store.
 We rented a car and opted for the scenic route, and what a decision that turned out to be.
+Hiking Boots

 The drive from Phoenix to Sedona was nothing short of stunning.
 With little time to plan, we embraced spontaneity and winged the entire adventure.
 Only later did we learn that Sedona actually has its own airport, but honestly, the drive was more than worth it.
 The weather was perfect, the views were breathtaking, and the journey itself became part of the magic.